 Plant – Award Winning Dinner & “Must” Cheese Plate

 Tom and I head here for date night or when vegetarian friends are in town.
 I always order their cheese plate (it’s an absolute must), ravioli, and roasted beets, followed by a creamy dessert.
-Tom loves any dish with their queso, and you can’t go wrong with anything curry or ramen.
+Tom loves any dish with their queso, and you can’t go wrong with curry or ramen entrees.
 If it’s nice outside, sit on the patio.
 Afterward, stroll North Asheville’s Beaver Lake.

 The Smokin’ Onion – All-Day Breakfast & Lunch